 - Excessive alcohol

 - Hormonal surges or imbalances

 - Illness of any kind

 So you see, things we are all subject to in varying degrees.
 One common function of an adaptogen is supporting the immune system, one of the first systems to be taxed by excessive stress.
 Adaptogens also hold the ability to bring the body into a state of harmony with its environment or ‘adapt’ as the word suggests.
-One could say the “old paradigm” was focusing on nutritional value and vitamins, while the “new paradigm” is the use of the adaptogens to maximize physical and mental performance.
-This elite class of plants brings the body back into balance while bringing stamina, vitality, mental clarity and optimum health.
+One could say the old paradigm focuses on nutritional value and vitamins, while the new paradigm honoured the role of the nervous system with the use of adaptogens to maximize physical and mental homeostasis.
+This dynamic classification of plants brings the body back into balance while bringing stamina, vitality, mental clarity and optimum health.

 Examples of the most studied and respected adaptogens include:

 - Maral root

 - Hawthorn berries